AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 of physics.
 Spectrometric analysis of radiation coming from

-processes taking place here on Earth and throughout the
+processes taking place here on Earth and in the whole observation

-observation of the available universe follow the same physical
+of the available universe are governed by the same physical

 laws of mechanics, gravity, electrodynamics, atomistic, nuclear